Socratic Club: Other Socratic Clubs

 Though the Oxford Socratic Club disbanded, several Socratic Clubs now exist in colleges and universities.
 Among these are Socratic Clubs in Utrecht, the Netherlands, Vanderbilt University, Oregon State University, the University of Gonzaga, Trinity Bible College, Samford University (founded in 2007) and the Queen's University of Belfast, in Northern Ireland.

 As of 2007 there has been an Oxford University Socrates Society with similar aims to those of the Socratic Club.

 The Queen's University of Belfast Socratic Club, founded in 2013, holds similar aims to that of the original at Oxford.

-There are also branches of the society at West Buckland School in Devon and King Edward's School at Bath, where these branches are referred to as "The Socrates Club" and have the same aims as the original Oxford University "Socratic Society" of C.S.
+There are also branches of the society at West Buckland School in Devon, King Edward's School at Bath, and Prior Park College, where these branches are referred to as "The Socrates Club" and have the same aims as the original Oxford University "Socratic Society" of C.S.
 Lewis.